csqsiew/cooccurNet/readme.md

 - Words that co-occur within a window size of 2 are connected (i.e., bigrams)
 - Words that straddle different sentences are not considered as co-occurring.
-- Currently, only a simple list of undirected, unweighted edges is created.
-Directed and weighted edges are planned for the future.
+- `output.csv` is a directed edge list (from -> to) with frequency of occurrence (counts) in the 3rd column.
 - See `lorem.txt` and `output.csv` for examples of input and output files.
-- The co-occurrence matrix algorithm was adapted from: https://github.com/AlexChristensen/SemNeT

 ## final notes

-last updated: 15th August 2021
+last updated: 18th Oct 2022

 Please feel free to adapt for your own use.